California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 4. File California Form 541.
 California requires a fiduciary income tax return for trusts with California-source income or California-resident trustees or beneficiaries.

-After the grantor dies, the trust becomes a separate taxpaying entity subject to highly compressed federal income tax brackets.
-For 2026, trust income exceeding approximately $15,200 is taxed at the highest federal rate of 37%.
+For 2026, trust taxable income exceeding $16,000 is taxed at the highest federal rate of 37% (Rev. Proc.
+2025-32).
 Distributing income to beneficiaries, who often have lower individual tax rates, can reduce the overall tax burden.
 This is one reason working with a trust administration attorney matters during settlement.

 3. California Property Tax Rules for Revocable Trusts

-One of the most common property tax concerns in California is whether transferring real estate into a revocable living trust triggers a reassessment.
-Under California Revenue and Taxation Code Section 62(d), transferring property into a trust where the transferor is the present beneficiary does not cause a change in ownership for property tax purposes.
-Your Proposition 13 property tax base stays the same.
+Under California Revenue and Taxation Code §62(d), transferring property into a trust where the transferor is the present beneficiary does not cause a change in ownership.
+No reassessment is triggered, and your Proposition 13 property tax base stays the same.

 How Proposition 19 Affects Trust Transfers to Children